 Get a taste for life at our firm and find out if we’re the ones for you.
-We offer two vacation schemes: the summer scheme for penultimate-year law students, and the winter scheme for final-year and graduate applicants of all disciplines.
+We offer three vacation schemes: the spring and winter schemes for final-year and graduate applicants of all disciplines, and the summer scheme for penultimate-year law students.
 Either way, we’ll pack plenty of highlights into your time with us.

 £360 per week